• Skip to primary navigation

 #4 Volume

 Different roasters have different volumes.
 Some coffee roasters roast too little for some households.
-Although there is something to be said for starting off small while you are learning, you also don’t want to spend a lot of money on a small volume roaster that you are certain to outgrow.
+Although something is to be said about starting small while you are learning, you also don’t want to spend a lot of money on a small-volume roaster you are certain to outgrow.

 Decision Time

-Once you’ve answered those four questions, you can then drill down on the home coffee roaster best for you.
-Keep in mind that most of the people that I know that started roasting their own coffee will try many different roasting methods.
+Once you’ve answered those four questions, you can then choose the best home coffee roaster for you.
+Keep in mind that most of the people I know who started roasting their own coffee will try many different roasting methods.
 It is too much fun not to experiment with new roasting methods.

 Westbend Poppery Roaster